davidpak/SmartNote/README.md

 - Generation Customization (Inputting specialized AI prompts and toggles for specific settings)
 - Output categories identified from the document and allow the user to select which ones should be included or discluded in the generated notes

+## Use Cases

+-  User wishes to create detailed notes from PDFs
+-  User wishes to create detailed notes from Video/Audio Transcript Files
+-  User wishes to export notes to their Notion workspace
+-  User wishes to customize notes generation settings (operational)
+-  User wishes to select specific topics to include in notes
+-  User wishes to generate notes from multiple files

 ## Layout

 - `client/` - Client resources